jennings-isaac/Enrollment_Forecasting/README.md

 ## 🔵 Visualizations

-There are visualizations that can be created using the Client_Tutorial, with the raw code in visualizations.py.
+There are visualizations that can be created using the Inference_Tutorial, with the raw code in visualizations.py.

 ![image](https://github.com/user-attachments/assets/a866994a-a221-4b29-b945-9312f8507b65)
 ## 🔵 Contacts